Rex Reed: Critic

 After Marisa Tomei won an Oscar for Best Supporting Actress in 1992 for her work in My Cousin Vinny, Reed said publicly that she had not actually won the award, and that presenter Jack Palance had accidentally read the wrong name off the card he was reading.
-When it was pointed out that the card had only one name on it, Reed changed his theory to say that Palance had read the wrong name off the Teleprompter, and claimed the Academy went along with it because they would have been embarrassed to admit that mistake in front of a huge viewing audience.
+When it was pointed out that the card had only one name on it, Reed changed his theory to say that Palance had read the wrong name off the teleprompter, and claimed (without evidence) that the Academy went along with it because they would have been embarrassed to admit that mistake in front of a huge viewing audience.
 Reed was publicly rebutted by the accounting firm Price Waterhouse, who said that if a presenter ever announced the wrong winner, a PwC representative would go on stage and state that the wrong result had been announced, before either stating the correct result or giving the information to someone on stage to correct it.
+This was proven in 2017, when La La Land was mistakenly awarded Best Picture instead of the true recipient, Moonlight.
 Roger Ebert said that Reed's conspiracy theories were false and unfair to Tomei and that Reed owed her an apology.
-When La La Land was incorrectly announced as the 2016 Best Picture winner instead of the actual winner, Moonlight, Price Waterhouse's actions to correct the mistake were exactly what they'd outlined when rebutting Reed's conspiracy theory.
-Many observers used this occasion to strongly criticize Reed for having been thoroughly exposed as a liar.

 In a 2005 review of the South Korean movie Oldboy, Reed wrote, "What else can you expect from a nation weaned on kimchi, a mixture of raw garlic and cabbage buried underground until it rots, dug up from the grave and then served in earthenware pots sold at the Seoul airport as souvenirs?"
 The Village Voice, which reported that "online forums erupted in protest" at the review, then mocked Reed by imagining him applying similar logic to films from other countries.

 In a 2013 review of Identity Thief, Reed made several references to Melissa McCarthy's weight, referring to her as "tractor-sized", "humongous", "obese", and a "hippo".
 Film critic Richard Roeper said, "This just smacks of mean-spirited name-calling in lieu of genuine criticism."
-The review was referenced at the 85th Academy Awards on February 24, 2013, by the host, Seth MacFarlane, who joked that Reed would review Adele for singing "Skyfall" at the ceremony.
-In a column for The Huffington Post, Candy Spelling likened Reed's review to bullying.
+The review was referenced at the 85th Academy Awards in February 2013 by host Seth MacFarlane, who joked that Reed would review Adele for singing "Skyfall" at the ceremony.
+In a column for HuffPost, Candy Spelling likened Reed's review to bullying.
 Reed stood by his comments and stated his objection to the use of serious health problems such as obesity as comedy talking points.
 He dismissed the outrage as being orchestrated for publicity, but praised McCarthy for not getting involved in the matter, calling her "completely classy".

-In a 2017 review of The Shape of Water, he referred to people with disabilities as "defective creatures" and Sally Hawkins' mute character as "mentally handicapped".
+In a 2017 review of The Shape of Water, he referred to people with disabilities as "defective creatures".

+Reed is a member of the New York Film Critics Circle and, because his reviews appear on the Internet, a member of New York Film Critics Online.